EXPLANATIONS FOR OBEDIENCE: AGENTIC STATE AND LEGITIMACY OF AUTHORITY

 David Mandel criticised Milgram’s research for lacking external validity because he said real soldiers in the SS had not displayed the same behaviours as Milgram’s participants had in the variations.
 In other words, the Nazis still killed Jews despite being in close proximity or without supervision, and some even went on killing sprees of their own volition.
 Mandel believes this is evidence that the agentic state did not exist.
 Nazis didn’t need to be given orders to kill, so they must have been operating from an autonomous state.

-POPULATION VALIDITY: THE PARTICIPANTS WERE NOT SADISTS, BUT MAYBE THE SS WERE
+POPULATION VALIDITY IN MILGRAM’S STUDY: THE PARTICIPANTS WERE NOT SADISTS, BUT MAYBE THE SS WERE

 Milgram’s participants were not sadists nor in a sadistic frenzy when they shocked the learner, nor hate-mongers, and they often exhibited great anguish and conflict in the observation by showing signs of serious distress and anxiety, such as nervous laughing fits.
 Some even had seizures.
 These were not willing accomplices, but participants were essentially forced to act a certain way.
 This is the complete opposite of the designers and executioners in the Final Solution, who had a clear "goal" set beforehand.